ludelgad/ludelgad.github.io/index.md

 <p align="left" >
 I am a 5th-year Ph.D. student at UC3M broadly interested in labor economics and applied microeconomics.
-My current research projects focus on immigration, minimum wages, and imperfect labor markets.
+My current research projects focus on questions related to immigration, minimum wages, and imperfect labor markets.
 I visited the Economics Department at UC Berkeley in the Fall of 2022.
 I did my bachelor's and master's degree in Economics at Universidad de Los Andes in Colombia.
 </p>

  - I am a pre-doc researcher at the Institute for Economic Analysis (IAE)-CSIC in Barcelona and a short-term consultant at the World Bank
  - I am the co-organizer of the [Junior Economics of Migration Seminar](https://sites.google.com/view/the-economics-of-migration)
-   - [New!]
-We are currently reviewing papers for next term.
-Submission email: [junioreconmig@gmail.com](mailto:junioreconmig@gmail.com)
+   - We are currently reviewing papers for next term, submission email is: [junioreconmig@gmail.com](mailto:junioreconmig@gmail.com)
  - Contact: [ludelgad@eco.uc3m.es](mailto:ludelgad@eco.uc3m.es)